Reading Lists

 Jonas lives in a utopia without conflict, hatred or pain, but when he begins his job as the “Receiver of Memory,” he learns what lacks in his world, such as love, and begins to question the supposed tranquility of his society.

-Catcher in the Rye.jpeg
+THE Catcher in the rye

 This book explores the themes of teenage angst and alienation; for unknown reasons, Holden Caufield decides to leave his preparatory school in Pennsylvania to go underground in New York for three days.